cta-observatory/ctapipe/docs/io/index.rst

 ============

-`ctapipe.io` contains functions and classes for loading data and support for some data structures like `class`:CameraGeometry
+`ctapipe.io` contains functions and classes for loading data and support for some data structures like :class:`~ctapipe.io.camera.CameraGeometry`

 Getting Started